 An Introduction to Scandinavian Design

-From its beginnings in the early 20th century to today, Scandinavian Design’s streamlined style of modern furniture has become ever more popular.
+From its beginnings in the early 20th century, Scandinavian design’s streamlined style of modern furniture and decor has become even more popular today.

 The Scandinavian nations of Sweden, Finland, Norway, and especially Denmark are renowned for their modern living room furniture and interiors.
-Clean-lined and functional, yet taking on evocative shapes drawn from nature, Scandinavian design helped bring modernism to the masses by making it more humanistic.
-And whether it’s an Eero Saarinen Womb Chair, an Arne Jacobsen teapot, or a Poul Henningsen Artichoke light, many of these works have proven to be timeless modern icons.
+Clean-lined and functional–yet taking on evocative shapes drawn from nature–Scandinavian design initially helped bring modernism to the masses by making it more humanistic.
+More than that, many classic Scandinavian works have proven to be timeless design icons.

-By the early 20th century, the influence of the Industrial Revolution and Germany’s Bauhaus school inspired many European designers to create furnishings free of ornamentation, yielding a streamlined, machine-inspired functionalism.
-Scandinavian designers put their own spin on the style, incorporating elements of their longstanding craftsmanship traditions, particularly with wood.
+In the early 20th century, the Industrial Revolution and Germany’s Bauhaus school inspired many European designers to create furnishings free of ornamentation, yielding a streamlined, machine-inspired functionalism.
+Scandinavian designers put their own spin on the style, incorporating elements of their longstanding craftsmanship traditions, particularly light-colored woods.

 Finland’s Alvar Aalto, celebrated architect and modern furniture designer, helped pioneer the use of bending plywood in the mid-1930s.
-His career included many pieces still in production today, such as the Stool 60, which just celebrated its 80th anniversary or perhaps the best-known of all his furniture pieces, the Paimio Chair which was named for the town in which Aalto designed a hospital and all its furnishings.
+Many of his bent wood pieces are still in production today, such as the Stool 60, which recently celebrated its 80th anniversary, and perhaps the best-known of all his furniture pieces, the Paimio Chair, which was named for the town in which Aalto designed a hospital and all its furnishings.

-After World War II, a new generation of Scandinavian designers enjoyed increasing influence from modern furniture designs that combined new materials and familiar natural forms.
-Finnish-born architect and industrial designer Eero Saarinen, for example, made his name in the United States while a student at the Cranbrook Academy of Art in Michigan, co-designing a bent-plywood chair with Charles Eames that won the Museum of Modern Art’s “Organic Design in Home Furnishings” competition in 1940.
+During and after World War II, a new generation of Scandinavian designers enjoyed increasing influence, and explored modern furniture designs that combined new materials and familiar natural forms.
+Finnish-born architect and industrial designer Eero Saarinen, for example, made his name in the United States while a student at the Cranbrook Academy of Art in Michigan.
+He co-designed a bent plywood chair with Charles Eames that won the Museum of Modern Art’s “Organic Design in Home Furnishings” competition in 1940.

 Saarinen would go on to design modern furniture classics like the Womb Chair in 1948 and the Tulip Chair in 1957, as well as architectural landmarks like the St. Louis Arch and the Trans World Airlines terminal at New York’s John F. Kennedy International Airport.